 Policymakers and the public urgently need to be able to select among the best environmentally and socially sound options to manage these impacts.

-In response, the International Association for Impact Assessment (IAIA), in collaboration with Cities Alliance, has organized a series of presentations supporting efforts to address looming environmental and social impacts affecting the world’s cities to 2050 and beyond.
+In response, the International Association for Impact Assessment (IAIA), in collaboration with Cities Alliance and ISOCARP, has organized a series of presentations supporting efforts to address looming environmental and social impacts affecting the world’s cities to 2050 and beyond.

 Of the 8 billion of us on Earth:

-Think Big 2050 City Megagrowth will be presented in multiple recorded panels.
-The first two will be made available over a one-month period, culminating with a live Q&A session with available presenters on March 27.
+Think Big 2050 City Megagrowth consists of multiple recorded panels.
+The first two were made available over a one-month period, culminating in a live Q&A session with available presenters on March 27.
 Additional presentations will be released in July.

 This forum is the second of our Think Big series.
 Check out our first Think Big forum here.

-The first live forum will be moderated by Heather M. H. Goldstone of Woodwell Climate Change Research Center.
-Available speakers from Think Big Panel 1 and Panel 2 will participate in the event.
+The second live forum will be moderated by Heather M. H. Goldstone of Woodwell Climate Change Research Center, with the participation of the speakers from Think Big Panel 4 and Panel 5

 Heather M. H. Goldstone of Woodwell Climate Change Research Center.
 Heather is a science communicator working to put climate science in the hands of those in a position to make real-world change.
 She holds a Ph.D. in ocean science from M.I.T. and Woods Hole Oceanographic Institution, and she brings to her work a decade of experience in research and another decade in journalism.
 She is an award-winning journalist who founded and hosted Living Lab Radio on Boston Public Radio, a weekly live-interview show about science and society, and also hosted Climatide, a US National Public Radio blog exploring the impacts of climate change on coastal communities.
 Her research has been featured on: